You’ve probably seen those flashy posts on social media, people showing off luxury cars, international trips, and wads of cash, all thanks to Nexus.

 A Ponzi scheme is a fraudulent investment setup where:

-The connection with Beldex comes into play because some Nexus-related promotions or transactions have reportedly involved this cryptocurrency.
+The connection with Beldex comes into play because some publicly available Nexus-related promotional materials have referenced this cryptocurrency in the context of transactions.

 Nexus Connection with Beldex